ikku47/kerala/README.md

-# keralataluk
+# kerala districts and taluk JSON

-JSON list of taluks in kerala
+JSON list of districts and taluks in kerala